epfl-cs358/2024sp-helping-hand/README.md

 Then navigate to the directory of the application, `code/helping_hand`.
 You can now launch the application on your platform of choice, on web for example `flutter run -d chrome`.
+To build for other targets, you can follow the standard Flutter building procedures: https://docs.flutter.dev/deployment.

 Here are a few pictures of the application interface: